cobbler/cobbler/docs/troubleshooting.rst

 This section covers some questions that frequently come up in IRC, some of which are problems, and some of which are things about Cobbler that are not really problems, but are things folks just ask questions about frequently...

-See also [Virtualization Troubleshooting](Virtualization Troubleshooting) for virtualization specific questions.
+See also :ref:`virtualization-troubleshooting` for virtualization specific questions.

 General
 #######